A Boogie wit da Hoodie: 2015–2016: Career beginnings

 Dubose's official discography began with the single "Temporary", which he released on SoundCloud.
 He was just nineteen at the time of its release.
-The song lacked good rhythm and flow, which is usually required for a good hip-hop number.
 Myster Whyte, who he met in Florida and produced the song, showed A Boogie the inside of his first professional studio.
 He asked A Boogie to work with a trainer until he got his techniques right.
 Dubose's said, "I used to record songs like, play the beat from one phone and have another phone recording me and just rap.
 Moving from that to a studio was like, 'Damn, I never knew I could sound like this'.
 It was just magic".
 The training sessions with Myster helped progress his sound.

 In 2015, Dubose moved back to New York in an attempt to start making hip hop his full-time career.
 He, Don Q, Quincy "QP" Acheampong, and Bubba then created Highbridge the Label and set up a home studio.
 A Boogie released his first full-length project, a mixtape titled Artist, in February 2016, which launched his career and was on Forbes list of up-and-coming rappers.
 The mixtape was recorded during a time where Dubose was dealing with a difficult break-up which helped influence the mixtape and Dubose's future sound all together.

 Dubose then released a collaborative project, alongside fellow Highbridge-based rapper Don Q, titled Highbridge the Label: The Takeover Vol.1, on May 18, 2016.
 Dubose went on to have three opening dates on Drake and Future's Summer Sixteen Tour.
 Dubose was also co-signed by Drake.
 In July 2016, A Boogie signed a deal with Atlantic Records.
 In September 2016, he was featured on the BET Hip Hop Awards cypher alongside Don Q, Russ, Kent Jones and Nick Grant.
 Later in October 2016, A Boogie released his first extended play (EP), titled TBA, in acronym for "The Bigger Artist".
 The EP peaked at number 63 on the US Billboard 200 chart and appeared on Rolling Stone magazine's 40 Best Rap Albums of 2016 list.